Skip to main content

 Back to the classroom

 RIC has a tradition of growing its own teachers.
-Perhaps most noteworthy is current Maths teacher Danny Chueng from Hong Kong who started at RIC not as a student but as a cook!
+Perhaps most noteworthy is current Maths teacher Danny Cheung from Hong Kong who started at RIC not as a student but as a cook!
 Boarders soon appreciated his traditional roast dinners and baking skills.
 RIC awarded Danny a full scholarship to study Engineering at City University where he achieved a first class degree.
 He became a full British citizen in 2017.

 Former College student Hoi Yung from Hong Kong spent 3 years back in Rochester as a teacher of Maths.
 Hoi previously attended the College to learn English and study for his A levels.
 He did exceptionally well, gaining Maths, Further Maths, Physics and Chemistry in a year.
 This secured him a place at Imperial College.
 Hoi says: “As an ex student of the College it was great to have the opportunity to return and work alongside those who taught me.”
 Hoi finished his PhD in Singapore.